basedlsg/Orange-ID-Template/README.md

 If you're using a free Replit account, the recommended approach is to use SQLite:

-1. **Use SQLite Database**:
+1. **Activate SQLite Mode**:
+   - Set the environment variable `USE_SQLITE` to `true`:
+     1. Click on the "Tools" icon in the left sidebar of Replit
+     2. Select "Secrets"
+     3. Add a new secret with key `USE_SQLITE` and value `true`
-   - The AI can configure the application to use SQLite instead of PostgreSQL
+   - No other configuration is needed - the application will automatically use SQLite
-   - This doesn't require external services or paid accounts
-   - Data will be stored in a local file in your Replit project
+   - Data will be stored in a local file in the `data/sqlite.db` file in your project

 2. **Alternative: External PostgreSQL Services**:
    - If you prefer PostgreSQL, you can use a free service like: